Theologically, once upon a time, the earth was void and without form. Then out of strings of words articulated, the earth grew form and came alive.

 If you’re thinking, well I could have just used the town crier if it was back in those times.
 The town crier then was strictly for official government announcements.
 And for a fact, personal problems are not government problems if you’re not the government.

 Evolution of Communication

-Luckily, communication evolved just as the rest of life did in technology advancements.
-Getting a donkey, horse drawn carriage, or employing a rider on a horse to transport letters/messages to another person, city or cross country became less and less of a thing.
+Luckily, communication evolved just as the rest of life did in technological advancements.
+Getting a donkey, carriage, or employing a rider on a horse to transport letters/messages to another person, city, or cross country became less and less of a thing.

-Without a cart, as said here, the average speed a horse gallops is approximately 48km/h.
+Without a cart, as said here, the average speed a horse gallop is approximately 48km/h.

 For you to get a better idea, here’s how it appears.
-If you were to be walking briskly you could travel 3 – 4km/hr, almost same as the horse carriage.
-This is about 15-20mins for a km.
+If you were to be walking briskly you could travel 3 – 4km/hr, almost the same as the horse carriage.
+This is about 15-20 mins for a km.
 (Google map assumes 5km in an hour for a brisk walk but that’s not average.
 More likely for a pretty fast walker so google says).

 Now to visualize the concept of distances, it takes 1300 – 1500 walking steps to cover 1km.